ARM-software/libGPULayers/docs/extension_support.md

 Most applications using this that I have seen are using it to demarcate frames when using a single submitting render thread for off-screen rendering or compute use cases that do not use `vkQueuePresent()`.
-In these systems just detecting a change in frame ID is enough to indicate "frame changed", much how we would use `vkQueuePresent()` to do the same without this extension.
+In these systems just detecting the frame boundary flag in the extension structure passed to a queue submit is enough, and how we would use `vkQueuePresent()` to do the same without this extension.

 It is possible for applications to have multiple concurrent frames being submitted in an overlapping manner, which can be handled by tagging work with